 Command Description router bgp as-number Places you in BGP configuration mode neighbor ip-address remote-as as Starts a BGP session with the neighboring AS neighbor ip-address weight weight Assigns a weight to all updates that are received from the specified neighbor show ip bgp summary Verifies the state of BGP sessions show ip bgp Enables you to inspect the contents of the BGP table

-- You have started to provide mission-critical e-commerce services, and you must ensure their high availability.
-You decide to connect to a new ISP, "Cheap," using "Cheap" as your primary ISP and "Good" as your backup ISP. - Figure 1 shows the connectivity that you need to establish for the second BGP session with the new provider router ("Cheap").
+You have started to provide mission-critical e-commerce services, and you must ensure their high availability.
+You decide to connect to a new ISP, Cheap, using Cheap as your primary ISP and Good as your backup ISP.